Skip to main content

 Notes to the example:

-(1) The youngest child is required to file a personal income tax return based on the income obtained during the year (income from movable capital subject to non-exempt withholding for an amount greater than 1,600 euros per year).
+(1) The minor child is required to file a tax return.
+PIT due to the income obtained during the fiscal year (income from non-exempt capital subject to withholding tax in excess of 1,600 euros per year).

-When the father and mother choose to pay taxes individually, the minor child must also file their own individual Personal Income Tax return In addition, when submitting an individual Personal Income Tax return with income greater than 1,800 euros, will not entitle any of their parents to the application of the minimum for descendants in their respective declarations.
+When choosing to pay taxes individually, the father and mother, the minor child must also file his or her own individual tax return.
+PIT In addition, when filing an individual declaration of the PIT with incomes exceeding 1,800 euros, neither of their parents will be entitled to apply the minimum for descendants in their respective tax returns.

 It should be noted that in the individual declaration of the youngest child (child 3), the amount of 5,550 euros must appear as the taxpayer's minimum.
 (Back)